 General Rule for Uses and Disclosures of Mental Health Information (as Defined under Iowa Law)

 Mental Health Information is defined as oral, written, or recorded information which indicates the identity of an Individual receiving professional services and which relates to the diagnosis, course, or treatment of the Individual’s mental or emotional condition.
 Covered Entity shall not disclose Mental Health Information except as set out in this policy and in compliance with Iowa law regarding the disclosure of Mental Health Information.
-See the Iowa Laws Providing Greater Protection Policy for further information.
+See the Iowa Laws Requiring Greater Protections Policy for further information.

 Restriction on Conditioning Treatment on Authorization